UC3093C/uc3093c.github.io/_sources/labs/lab4.md

 When creating the issue you must:

 - Use the issue template (in markdown syntax) provided above.
-Make sure to make minor adjustments to the template to fit your specific task.
 - Assign the issues to yourself.
 - Add "documentation" as a label.
 - Add "UML" as a label, but you will need to create this label first.
 Use "UML" as the name and "UML diagrams" for the description.